 Each LL.M. student is paired with a second-year or third-year U.S. law student.
 Throughout the year, the mentor helps familiarize the LL.M. student with U.S. culture and the Law School and assists with networking opportunities.

 This intensive legal English and legal skills program was developed specifically for students entering the LL.M.
 Program at Minnesta Law School.
 The class is taught by Minnesota Law Professor Karen Lundquist who specialize in teaching professional English to non-native speakers of English.
 Learn more about the LEAD Program.

 LL.M. students may choose to earn one of 11 concentrations by completing 12–15 credits of concentration coursework:

 - Business Law

 - International Law

 The Business Law LL.M.
 Program

 This rigorous program exposes students to a broad array of legal skills and knowledge crucial to the global practice of business law.
-The University of Minnesota Law School draws many adjunct professors from its thriving global business community, home to 17 Fortune 500 companies.
+The University of Minnesota Law School draws many adjunct professors from its thriving global business community, home to 16 Fortune 500 companies.
 Events organized by the Law School provide networking opportunities for Business Law LL.M. students to meet Law School alumni and other business law practitioners.
-Note: The Business Law LL.M. and the LL.M. in American Law with Business Law concentration are separate programs.
+Note: The Business Law LL.M. and the general LL.M. with a Business Law concentration are separate programs.

-Business Law LL.M. students must successfully complete at least 24 credits in the academic year, and 17 of the credits must be business law courses (link to those course offerings).
+Business Law LL.M. students must successfully complete at least 24 credits in the academic year, and 17 of the credits must be business law courses.